ammlyy/synthetic-spaces/README.md

 ## Considerations

 ### Known issues
 As far as we know, Safari is not supported.

+The whole app is quite heavy.
+A better way could have been using FBO particles thus a GPGPU approach as suggested in [this blog post](http://barradeau.com/blog/?p=621) by Nicolas Barradeau.
+If you are interested, Mario Carrillo did a porting of the original code to ES6.
+Give it a look [here](https://github.com/marioecg/gpu-party/).
+Basically instead of reading the position attribute from the CPU, the position of the particles is rendered as a texture off-screen and passed directly to the shader, so computation will mostly happen on the GPU.
+Also animations will happen by changing the position texture.

 ## Run on your machine
 Requirements: Node.js and an active account with an API access key to OpenWeatherMap.